RJohnson716/RJohnson716/README.md

-👋 Hi, I’m @RJohnson716, lead software engineer and IT administrator for Stratos Aircraft, Inc.
+👋 Hi, I’m @RJohnson716, software engineer and IT administrator for Stratos Aircraft, Inc.

 💪 My strengths are: